Kornugon/Kodilla_Zad_13_2_REST_API_SQLite_-_Mando/README.md

 - "description"
 - "viewed"

-Main page might be on below address.
+Main page using SQLite might be on below address.
 Main page will load all data from "episodes" table.
 > <http://127.0.0.1:5000/api/mando/epi/>

 An episode page (view/delete/update) might be on below address.
 Where at the end number represents an id (episode number).